dhis2/design-system/principles/typography.md

 # Typography

-Typography, the selectiona and use of fonts, colors and sizes, is an effective way to communicate information to users.
+Typography, the selection and use of fonts, colors and sizes, is an effective way to communicate information to users.

 ## DHIS2 application typeface